ETHZ-RobotX/smb_path_planner/README.md

 Next, under `Displays`, add an `InteractiveMarkers` display with the topic `/planning_markers/update`.
 You should be able to see the interactive markers and the planning panel.

 ## How to run the planner in simulation
-First, start the simulation in Gazebo, RViz and RQT Plugin to select the controller, by running:
+First, start the simulation in Gazebo and RViz, by running:
 ```
-$ roslaunch smb_sim sim_path_planner.launch
+$ roslaunch smb_gazebo sim.launch
 ```
-In the controller panel, select `MpcTrackLocalPlan` from the list.
-If this controller does not show up, press the refresh button and try again.
-To start the controller, press the play button.
-Finally, start the local and global planners.
+Then, start the local and global planners.
 If you want to use RRTs as global planner, run:
 ```
 $ roslaunch smb_navigation navigate2d_ompl.launch sim:=true
 ```